Internet pirates – Stealing, or free advertising?

 King’s Pardon, or hang ‘em high?

-On a personal level, I think that the piracy itself is not as harmful to the book industry as it is to something like the music industry, though it definitely is a gateway to more serious offenses such as plagiarism.
+On a personal level, I think that the piracy itself is not as harmful to the e-book industry as is made to seem, though it definitely is a gateway to more serious offenses such as plagiarism.
 I feel that there are more important things for authors to worry about than whether someone has paid for that $2 collection of 1s and 0s, as I myself would be happy enough just knowing that someone has gone to that extent to read my work.
-This does not mean, however, that I think authors as a collective should turn a blind eye.
-Community reactions such as the ‘NOT A BOOK’ on Amazon prove that there are many authors who strongly feel that they have been wronged, and should be constantly pressuring those who really profit from our pain, (companies who take a slice of the profits from selling our books, be they from pirated goods or not) to put more intelligent protective measures in place.
-After all, anyone searching for general information on protecting their work could almost be put off of electronic publishing completely when met with so much piracy and plagiarism, which would ultimately be bad for the industry.
+This does not mean, however, that I think authors as a collective should turn a blind eye, but rather accept the fact that digital copying is here to stay, and so should find innovative ways to work with it, instead of trying to work against it.
+Community reactions such as the ‘NOT A BOOK’ on Amazon prove that there are many authors who strongly feel that they have been wronged, and in the event of plagiarism, constant pressure should be applied to those who profit from the pain, (companies who take a slice of the profits, be they pirated e-books or not) to put more intelligent protective measures in place.

 |Jonathon Best is a writer and poet from Perth, Western Australia.
 You can read his poetry free at jbestbooks.com.|